She was 94 years old and lived to see another year. She passed away early on January 1st but she made it another year.

 My childhood was a blessed one with so many memories with grandma.
 Sleepovers, cooking, creating, experimenting, and eating endless ice cream cones.

 She tried to teach me Japanese.
 Oh, how I wish I would have known I’d regret not learning.
 She taught me the importance of skincare (she swore by ponds cold cream) she did look damn good at 94...I’m going to have to give credit to Japanese genes.
 I hope adoption gives you some inheritance to that.

 Talk about honesty.
 She told me if I left my sad, ratted up baby blanket at her house she would throw it away.
 I left it there, mom swore she wouldn’t throw it away.
 “I threw it in the dumpster and the garbage man came”.
 I was 6.
 I’m 32 now.
 I forgive you, grandma. (mom should have known better.)

 I’d never seen my grandma so happy as when she visited Japan.
 She was right back home each visit.
 Happy, dancing, drinking...oh my god drinking.
-Starts in the morning and ends way after bed time...and they know how to hold their liquor.
+It starts in the morning and ends way after bedtime...and they know how to hold their liquor.
 She would dance and jump and pass out and wake up in the morning ready to go again.